Raden87/labelEZ/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-This is AI-generated code, so contributions are welcome but don't expect professional-grade responses.
-Feel free to:
-- Report bugs (we might fix them, no promises)
-- Suggest improvements (we might implement them, maybe)
-- Fork and modify (it's MIT licensed, go wild)
-- Use it as a starting point for your own projects

 ## Final Warning

 Remember: **This is AI slop code!** 🎭 It works, but it's not perfect.
 Use it, break it, fix it, or throw it away - it's all up to you.
 Just don't come crying to us when your polygons look like abstract art! 🎨